KablamoOSS/kombustion/README.md

 ---

-<small>The Kombustion logo is based on an original design by Renee French.</small>
+The Kombustion logo is based on an original design by Renee French.